-This guide walks through the design methodology, from electrolyzer selection and renewable energy integration to balance-of-plant engineering and safety system design, with specific focus on the engineering decisions that determine commercial viability.
+This guide walks through that methodology, from electrolyzer selection and renewable energy integration to balance-of-plant engineering and safety system design, with specific focus on the decisions that determine whether you hit cost targets or miss them.

 TL;DR